Burnley Tone of Voice — Emoji-Heavy

 How Burnley Communicates

-Burnley communicates with a emoji-heavy voice using imperative language.
+Burnley communicates with an emoji-heavy voice using commanding language.
 Their sentences are primarily statements in the past tense.
-Their messaging is literal.
+Their messaging is straightforward.
 Their tagline, "Up the Clarets", captures this voice.
 The central tension in Burnley's communication is industrial heritage vs. modern game, which shapes every message they craft.

 Tone Words